bravotango/E-Commerce-Backend/README.md

 ### Database Models

-Your database should contain the following four models, including the requirements listed for each model:
+The database contains the following four models, including the requirements listed for each model:

 - `Category`